ColderNegative/3DRendering/Notes/objectImportNotes.md

 - the object arrays will then be put through the matrix file where rotation and projection will be solved
 - the data will then be converted to an array of 2d points
 - another array will indicate the connections for the faces which are triangles

+## update 2: 11 September
+- all object files can be placed in a folder which will be indexed by the getObjFiles method